 A bowl or mug of matcha green tea offers vitamins A and C, potassium, protein, and calcium.
 These nutrients give your immune system the boost it needs to fight off sickness and heal your wounds.

 #9 It helps to improve memory and concentration

 Another one of matcha benefits is helping with memory and focus.
 L-theanine has done it again.
 This amino acid aids the production of serotonin and dopamine — two powerful neurotransmitters in your brain that help your memory, concentration, and the balance of mood levels.

 #10 You can make easy cold brew tea with Matcha

 Cold brew matcha simply means its prepared with cold water.
 The water for making cold brew matcha should be at room temperature.
 But unlike cold brew coffee, cold brew matcha doesn’t require any lengthy or complicated extraction technique taking many hours, its done in minutes.

-Add 1 tsp of matcha to your Marino bottle and simply shake it to suspend and mix the matcha powder in with the water.
-The filter infuser on the bottom will help to mix up the matcha powder.
+Add 1 tsp of matcha to your cup of choice and simply whisk or use the EZ frother to mix the matcha in with the water.

 As with warm shots of matcha, it never fully dissolves, it stays suspended in the cool water.
 If you leave it alone for a few hours, the undissolved matcha will eventually settle on the bottom of the vessel.
 It makes for a tasty and super healthy cold brew green tea matcha.